Vaughnsmcp/Unit17_Gym_Tracker/README.md

-# Note Taker
+# Fitness Tracker

 #### By _**Vaughn McPherson**_

 ![TitlePageImage](https://streetfighter.com/wp-content/uploads/2019/11/portrait-zangief-2.jpg)

 ## Description
 _This is a fullstack program that helps create and document a workout routine.
-Simply enter an exercise and the app keeps track of your history and progress. _
+Simply enter an exercise and the app keeps track of your history and progress._
 ## Setup/Installation Requirements
 * _Clone Repo_
 * _NPM Install_